burtonjb/computer-graphics/README.md

 * finish unit tests
   * Its much easier to see if a function generates the right image than it is to read the tests, so it might be easier to have image comparison test cases
 * the uint_8 matrix operations are kind of limited and should eventually be replaced with double matrix operations
-* check this blog for how to clean up my writing https://jvns.ca/blog/confusing-explanations/